Herringway/hwkode/hkode.md

 ### Positive

-* Protect: Unit's defense increased by 50.
+* Protect: Unit's defense is doubled.
-* Shell: Unit's magic defense increased by 50.
+* Shell: Unit's magic defense is doubled.
-* Haste: Doubles unit's speed.
+* Haste: Unit's speed is double.
 * Bubble: Unit's HP is doubled.
 * Aura: Unit will not take damage if it less than the number indicated.
 * Auto-Life: Raise will automatically be cast on this unit when it dies.
-* Metal: All damage done to this unit is reduced to 1.
+* Metal: Unit's defenses are raised significantly.
 * Quick: Unit has twice as many turns this round, and may use these new turns immediately after gaining the status.
 * Attack+: Unit's attack stats increase by 50%.
 * Defense+: Unit's defense stats increase by 50%.